Physical Therapy for Neck Pain: Effective Approaches and Treatments

 Yes.
 In Quebec, you have been able to consult a physical therapist directly since 2015.
 If your insurance requires a prescription for reimbursement, your doctor can provide one.
 To learn more about the profession, see our [guide to physical therapy](https://www.physioactif.com/ressources/la-physiotherapie-tout-ce-que-vous-devez-savoir).

 Mild discomfort during or after exercises is normal.
-A significant increase in pain that persists indicates that the exercise needs to be modified.
-Inform your physical therapist if this happens.
+A significant increase in pain that persists indicates that the exercise should be modified.
+Inform your physical therapist if this occurs.

 ---